INRIA/scikit-learn-mooc/jupyter-book/appendix/glossary.md

 ### learned parameters

-In scikit-learn the convetion is that learned parameters finish with `\_` at the end in scikit-learn (they are called attributes in scikit-learn glossary, never used this and confusing with attributes = features).
+In scikit-learn the convention is that learned parameters finish with `\_` at the end in scikit-learn (they are called attributes in scikit-learn glossary, never used this and confusing with attributes = features).
 They are only available after `fit` has been called.